Ballet Master Andrey Batalov

 Ballet Master West Vladimir Troschenko

-Vladimir Troschenko has been Ballet Master Emeritus and Producing Director of Sleeping Beauty, Resident Producer Odessa State Academic Opera and Ballet Theatre since 1998.
-He graduated with honors from the world renowned Vaganova Academy in 1973 from the school of the Kirov/Mariinsky Theater located in St. Petersburg, also the city where he was born.
-Acclaimed as a dance partner, Troschenko was selected by three prima ballerinas as a partner -- Nadia Pavlova and Ludmilla Seminyaka of the Bolshoi Ballet and Galina Mezentseva of Kirov/Mariinsky Ballet.
+Vladimir Troschenko is Ballet Master Emeritus for Odessa State Academic Opera and Ballet Theatre and was the Producing Director of Sleeping Beauty for the Odessa Ballet Theatre.
+He graduated with honors in 1973 from the world renowned Vaganova Academy at the school of the Kirov/Mariinsky Theater located in St. Petersburg, the city where he was born.
+Acclaimed as a dance partner, Troschenko was selected by three prima ballerinas as a partner -- Nadia Pavlova, Ludmila Semeniaka and Galina Mezintseva.
+His repertoire includes Don Quixote, La Bayadere, Swan Lake, Nutcracker and more..

 In 1992 Troschenko graduated with honors from the Russian Academy of Theatrical Arts in Moscow, one of the oldest and most prestigious ballet schools in the world, as Director and Choreographer.
 His choreographic repertoire includes Don Quixote, La Bayadere, Swan Lake and The Nutcracker.
 He worked as choreographer in Moscow, Cheboksari and Voronej and in 2006 became director and choreographer of Russian Classic Ballet Theatre in Kiev, Ukraine.
 He originally designed the Swan Lake choreography for the Kiev State Academic Opera and Ballet, the national theatre of Ukraine.
 Performances include “Mozart and Salieri Ballet" 1987, "Francesca Da Rimini ballet"1990,"Mercedes" 1990, "Last Step" 1990, "Fly into Shanghai" 1992," Don Quixote" 1993,"Carmen-Suite"1994, "Swan Lake” 1995, “Sleeping Beauty" 1996, "Zora" 1998, "Alice in Wonderland” 2002, "Lilac” 2003, "La Bayadere" 2004, "Nutcracker" 2005, "Peter Pan" 2006.